 Cheesy Vegetarian Tofu Enchiladas

-Total Time:1 hour hour 10 minutes minutes
+Total: 1 hour 10 minutes

-Servings:12 6″ Enchiladas or 10 8″ Enchiladas
+Servings: 12 6″ Enchiladas or 10 8″ Enchiladas

 A mouthwatering vegetarian enchilada recipe, these Cheesy Tofu Enchiladas are flavor packed, texture rich and simple to make!
 They feature seasoned ground tofu with peppers and onion, pepper jack cheese, and red enchilada sauce, rolled into tortillas.
 Topped with enchilada sauce, more cheese, then baked to perfection, these veggie enchiladas may just change your mind about tofu if not already a fan! | See notes for meal prep options and blog post for more tips!